olliephillips/facil/README.md

 ```

 ### Navigation token
-This token, when found in a template, will be replaced with a HTML unordered list of navigation options
+This token, when found in a template, will be replaced with a HTML unordered list of navigation options, built using the page hierarchy.

 ```
 [[navigation]]